 At the same time, the Parentage Act of 2015 (HB 1531/PA 99-0085), one of the over 200 laws that went into effect at the beginning of the year, provides extensive revisions of the state’s parenting laws and can assist the courts in providing for the establishment of court-ordered child support as well as enforcement of those orders.
 Another recently enacted law, the Uniform Interstate Support Act, makes substantial changes to the Uniform Interstate Family Support Act, making it easier to enforce support obligations from parents who reside outside Illinois.

-When you are dealing with sensitive issues regarding child custody and support. you can trust Sabuco, Beck, Hansen, Massino & Pollack, P.C. to vigorously defend your rights while ensuring your interests are protected.
+When you are dealing with sensitive issues regarding child custody and support. you can trust Sabuco Beck, P.C. to vigorously defend your rights while ensuring your interests are protected.
 Our team of experienced family law attorneys has the legal knowledge and counsel necessary to advise you about how best to proceed in your particular case.
 When it comes to your family, get the professional legal help you need and the comprehensive, compassionate client service you deserve.
 Serving Will County and the surrounding areas, call or contact us online today for an initial and confidential consultation.

 950 Essington Road Suite B